 - Naturally vegan and vegetarian

-- Great as a side dish pairing with your favorite protein source
+- Works as a main dish or side dish paired with your favorite protein source

 - Full of fresh vegetables